#1 in Las Vegas for Bachelor Parties

 9.8Location

-Why for a bachelor party — Nobu Hotel at Caesars Palace opened in 2013 as the first Nobu Hotel in the world (the brand has since opened in London, Ibiza, Riyadh, and several US cities).
-The hotel occupies the redesigned Centurion Tower of Caesars Palace — one hundred and eighty-one rooms and suites operate…
+Why for a bachelor party: Nobu Hotel at Caesars Palace opened in 2013 as the first Nobu Hotel in the world (the brand has since opened in London, Ibiza, Riyadh, and several US cities).
+The hotel occupies the redesigned Centurion Tower of Caesars Palace, one hundred and eighty-one rooms and suites operated as a hotel-within-a-hotel off the Caesars floor.

 Best room: Nobu Villa (the 10,000-sqft three-bedroom flagship with private rooftop terrace) or Nobu Suite for the entry-level small-group option.